Contact Joseph Hébert, Director of Music Ministry, at 510-530-4343 ext 26 or email: firstname.lastname@example.org for more information.

 A friendly smile and a welcoming spirit are all that is needed for this ministry.
 Greeters make people feel at home as they arrive and welcome visitors and newcomers to our Church.

-This group works with the Liturgy Committee to plan and prepare
+This group works with the Environment Committee to plan and prepare

 liturgical environments, which enhance our worship.
-Contact Sharon Noel.
+Please contact Rosa Downey at firstname.lastname@example.org.

 Please contact Debra Kalmon for more information.